Technology gave us infinite freedom.

 We're built for interdependence.

-People are leaving the feed.
+People are leaving the feed - briefly, deliberately.

 Morning runs instead of parties.